Pension equalization in the event of divorce: what that means for pensions - Breaking Latest News

 The principle behind the pension equalization is simple.
 In principle, every pension entitlement that arose during the marriage is halved and then both partners are credited with 50 percent.

 To put it simply: Partner A gives half of his pension entitlements to Partner B and vice versa.
-This applies to both statutory and private pension insurance as well as company pension schemes, civil servant pensions, Riester and Rürup pensions and supplementary pensions.
+This applies to both statutory and private pension insurance, as well as company pension schemes, civil servants’ pensions, Riester and Rürup pensions and supplementary pensions.

 The statutory pension insurance specifies the entitlements in the form of pension points, which are also called payment points.
 In this case, half of the points earned during the marriage are given to the partner in the event of a divorce.
 The value of these points adjusts the German pension insurance regularly to the economic situation; it is currently 37.60 euros.
 In the following example, for the sake of simplicity, we calculate with euro amounts and not with points.